ObaidBuilds/AI-HRMS/INSTALLATION.md

 ## _Running the Project_ :

-- _Start the client and server applications as needed._
+- _Start the client and server of the application as needed._
 ```bash
 # In client/
 npm run dev